Nonlinear Sparse Bayesian Learning Methods with Application to Massive MIMO Channel Estimation with Hardware Impairments: System Model

 \subsection{Channel Model and Hardware Impairments}

-We consider the problem of channel estimation in a MIMO system where a BS with $M$ antennas serves $K$ single-antenna UEs.
+We consider the problem of uplink channel estimation in a MIMO system where a BS with $M$ antennas serves $K$ single-antenna UEs.
 The UEs simultaneously transmit known pilot sequences of length $N$, which are collected in the pilot matrix $\P \in \Compl^{K \times N}$.
-The signal at the BS's antennas is given by
+The signal at the BS's antennas is given by\footnote{Under the narrowband (flat-fading) assumption, small residual timing and frequency offsets do not alter the channel representation, and standard timing-advance and frequency-tracking procedures ensure that the system operates within this regime.}

 where $p > 0$ is the transmit power, $\H = [\h_{1}, \ldots, \h_{K}] \in \Compl^{M \times K}$ is the channel matrix, and $\h_{k} \in \Compl^{M}$ denotes the channel of UE~$k$.
 We consider correlated Rayleigh fading such that $\h_k \sim \mathcal{CN}(\0, \C_{\h_k})$, $\forall k = 1, \dots, K$.
 Furthermore, we assume that the channels are sparse in some known domain and express the channel matrix as $\H = \F\U$, where $\F \in \Compl^{M \times M}$ is a transformation matrix and $\U \in \Compl^{M \times K}$ is a matrix with sparse columns representing the channels in the transformed domain.
 In this paper, we consider far-field propagation and a uniform linear array (ULA) at the BS: this gives rise to angular sparsity, so $\F$ is defined as the discrete Fourier transform (DFT) matrix.
 However, the proposed method and analysis are readily applicable to any transformation matrix.
 For convenience, we vectorize \eqref{eq:MIMO} as